-Document title Relevant objectives Targets and indicators Implications INTERNATIONAL / EURO PEAN INTERNATIONAL / EURO Review the implementation of climate change related EU-wide policies and measures; asses implementation; identify new opportunities.
+INTERNATIONAL / EUROPEAN • Review the implementation of climate change related EU-wide policies and measures; asses implementation; identify new opportunities. to emissions, carbon reduction, adaptation to climate change.
+2) Aviation: • In order to mitigate the climate impacts of aviation, EU has introduced legislation to include aviation in the EU to emissions, carbon reduction, adaptation to include aviation in the EU Document title Relevant objectives Targets and indicators Implications wide policies and measures; asses implementation; identify new opportunities.
+Aviation: In order to mitigate the climate impacts of aviation, EU has INTERNATIONAL / EURO DPEAN emissions trading scheme (EU ETS).
+3) CO2 and cars: Limit value curve; Phasing-in of requirements; Long-term target; Eco-innovations.
+4) Carbon capture and storage: The Commission is currently developing a programme of work aiming to ensure the technology of carbon capture and storage, both within the EU and internationally.
+5) Adaptation: As part of exploring options to improve Europe's resilience to climate change affects and defining the European Union role in climate change affects and defining the European Union role in climate change adaptation the European Union role in climate change adaptation the European Commission is undertaking the following activities: ECCP II working group on Impacts and Adaptation; Impacts on water cycle and water resources management and prediction of extreme events; Marine resources and coastal zones and tourism; Human health; Agriculture and forestry; Biodiversity; Regional planning, built environment, public and energy infrastructure, Structural funds; Urban planning and construction; Biodiversity; Biodiversi INTERNATIONAL / EURO Review the implementation of climate change related EU-wide policies and measures; asses implementation; identify new opportunities.
 Aviation: In order to mitigate the climate impacts of aviation, EU has introduced legislation to include aviation in the EU emissions trading scheme (EU ETS).
 CO2 and cars: Limit value curve; Phasing-in of requirements; Lower penalty payments for small excess emissions until 2018; Long-term target; Eco-innovations.
 Carbon capture and storage: The Commission is currently developing a programme of work aiming to ensure the technology of carbon capture and storage, both within the EU and internationally.
-Adaptation: Adaptation: ECCP II working group on Impacts and Adaptation; Impacts on water cycle and water resources management and prediction of extreme events; Marine resources and coastal zones and tourism; Human health; Agriculture and forestry; Biodiversity; Regional planning, built environment, public and energy infrastructure, Structural funds; Urban planning and construction; Development cooperation; to emissions, carbon reduction, and adaptation to climate change.
-Role of insurance industry; Building national strategies for adaptation (country reports);
+Adaptation: As part of exploring options to improve Europe's resilience to climate change adaptation the European Union role in direct change adaptation for exercise and daptation; ECCP II working group on Impacts and Adaptation; Impacts on water cycle and water resources management and prediction of extreme events; Marine resources and coastal zones and tourism; Human health; Agriculture and forestry; Biodiversity; Regional planning, built environment, public and energy infrastructure, Structural funds; Urban planning and construction; Development cooperation; Role of insurance industry; to emissions, carbon reduction, and adaptation to climate change.